fortio/fortio/README.md

 ### Using the TCP proxy server(s) feature

-Example: open 2 additional listening ports and forward all requests received on 8888 and 8889 (ipv6) to 8080 (regular http server)
+Example: open 2 additional listening ports and forward all requests received on 8888 and 8889 (IPv6) to 8080 (regular HTTP server)

 ```Shell
 $ fortio server -P "8888 [::1]:8080" -P "[::1]:8889 [::1]:8080"